ianallannz/vote/blog/final-call-vote.md

 Once, we could pretty safely say **"you'll be back"**.

-But if we keep sh*tting on this place and keeping it under the thumb, then the things we promote &mdash; a cool town with clean beaches, and the slow pace of life with a good job and a decent house with a small mortgage and time for a surf in the morning &mdash; won't live up to the hype.
+But if we keep give up and keep this place under the thumb, then the things we promote &mdash; a cool town with clean beaches, and the slow pace of life with a good job and a decent house with a small mortgage and time for a surf in the morning &mdash; won't live up to the hype.

 ### Whatever you do